2002 United States House of Representatives elections in Washington: Results

+By county

 District 7

 This district, the most liberal in Washington, encompasses most of the city of Seattle and has been represented by Democratic Congressman Jim McDermott since he was first elected in 1988.
-Running for a seventh term this year, McDermott faced off against Republican Carol Cassady and Libertarian Stan Lippman, whom he crushed in the general election by a convincing margin.
+Running for a seventh term this year, McDermott faced off against Republican Carol Cassady and Libertarian Stan Lippmann, whom he crushed in the general election by a convincing margin.